The World Will End Soon, in 2011, or was that 2012 or is it 2018 or...........

 With such power in the hearts of changed men, the world itself was bound to be changed too.
 It started on the day of Pentecost and continues until today.
 It is a restless Spirit that is in our soul.
 It is ever searching the hearts of men, those who are saved and those who are lost.
 It speaks every language of the world, and thrives in every culture.
 It is an unbending testimony and enemy against sin, and the arrogance of the highly educated elite political culture of our time.
 This is the same Holy Spirit that speaks to all levels of society around the world.
 It is he that gives power to those who will obey and to be the salt of the earth.
 It is he that convicts all of sin, and gives strength to those who seek to do his good will.

 Since Pentecost the world has changed and is changing still.
 One does need to go far in history until this change becomes apparent.
 In his book, "What's So Great about Christianity," Mr. Dinesh D'Souza gives us about as good of an overview of the impact of Christianity on history as any.
 He clearly shows the impact and good that has occurred since Christ has baptized all who believe by pouring out his Spirit.
 He gave the Church the power it needs to overcome not only the world but to also, in many respects, transform the world.
 Since Pentecost the world has become more compassionate to the poor, sick, and the needy.
 It has made a difference where ever it went.
 It also liberated people from wicked and evil governments as well as evil itself.
-Ruthless dictators, socialist elites and atheist misfit leaders have in all to many cases painted a target on the Christian believer.
+Ruthless dictators, socialist elites and atheist misfit leaders have in all too many cases painted a target on the Christian believer.
 Interestingly, because of the Spirit, he has given us the power to still love such people.

 The Spirit speaks expressly freedom in Christ.
 Not freedom to sin, but from sin, or not to have to sin.
-It frees the human spirit that was in bondage to sin, and from the greatest slave driver of all, Satan, who is the father of all lairs and murders.
+It frees the human spirit that was in bondage to sin, and from the greatest slave driver of all, Satan, who is the father of all liars and murderers.
 It is this Christianity, even in its weakest form, that is the major threat to the worlds supposed new order.
 While the political elites have pitted Islam against Judaism, and Christianity, with their elitist styled multiculturalism, most, except for our nations elites, have now backed down and said that it was a bad idea.
 Yet after this honest admission, many of the political elites will not lift a finger to stop what they did.
 Why?
-Seemingly to them, Islam is more preferred then Christian faith that not only sets the heart free, but also demands real justice, and not the jaded "equality" on which they base their moral justification for their actions.
+Seemingly to them, Islam is more preferred than Christian faith which not only sets the heart free, but also demands real justice, and not the jaded "equality" on which they base their moral justification for their actions.

-No matter.
 In all this, until our Lord returns, we have a command.
 That command is to move forward.
 Preach the word in season and out of season.
 To be faithful in that task.
 Never to back down.
 Pray for them that wrongly abuse us and for our leaders too.
-Or goal, whether Pre-Millennial Dispensationalism agrees are not, is to convert the whole world.
+Our goal, whether Pre-Millennial Dispensationalism agrees or not, is to convert the whole world.
 We may become disheartened.
 But we are to take courage.
 We are to be doing until he returns.
 Instant in season and out of season, remembering that our real enemy is not those in the flesh, but the devil himself.
-The idea that when the "last elect person gets saved then the Lord will return," is found no where in scripture nor is there any warrant for that except if you are a Calvinist who sees nothing but that philosophy in the scriptures.
+The idea that when the "last elect person gets saved then the Lord will return," is found nowhere in scripture nor is there any warrant for that except if you are a Calvinist who sees nothing but that philosophy in the scriptures.
 We do not know what time God will direct his Son to return.
 Jesus said, that is none of our concern.
 What is important is that we move forward..

 The bottom line is simple.
 The Church is not to be viewed as some strange creature or organization until God gathers Israel back to its land.
-This is a heresy base on the odd teaching of Dispensationalism.
+This is a heresy based on the odd teaching of Dispensationalism.
 It is a shameful thing too.
 The Church has always been.

 We sing there is "power in the blood."
 We preach that the gates of hell can not withstand the Church.
-Yet, with our modern understanding of prophecy, we cave and say, alas, these are the last days and we wait to be raptured out of this place of misery.
+Yet, with our modern understanding of prophecy, we cave in and say, alas, these are the last days and we wait to be raptured out of this place of misery.
 Even the greatest teachers of Pre-Millennial Dispensationalism argue over when the rapture will occur.
 That is odd being that they have every thing else so correctly figured out.

 I am not so certain that the "fat lady" has sung or is about to sing.
 While it could be that this popular position of prophecy is correct, and what we are seeing is the real prelude to the end of the world, I am not so sure of it based on scripture itself.
-I would ask, if you are so sure, would you give me all your earthly weath while you wait?
+I would ask, if you are so sure, would you give me all your earthly wealth while you wait?

 In conclusion let me cite once again Dr. Lamin Sanneh statement.
 "Christianity, by contrast, expands in a series of attrition and fresh growth - here today, there tomorrow."
 I summarized it by saying that the Church grows in fits and spurts.
 I also compared this to John 3:8 where our Lord teaches, " The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit."
 Then I said, "this then is the order of the Church universal."

 My dear reader, who is to say that this is the final hour, and not just merely a low point of history?
 A point at which the church many times has found itself.
 The Bible simply says that we are to "Occupy till I (he) come(s)."
-No where in the Bible are we commanded to figure out how he will return or even when.
+Nowhere in the Bible are we commanded to figure out how he will return or even when.
 Therefore, all these predictions that we read on the internet, in books at the local book stores, and hear on the radio and television, should be taken with a big grain of salt.
 Again while we do grant the possibility that Pre-Millennial Dispensationalism which has become the orthodox view of many in modern Christianity may be right, it also may be wrong.
-The view that IMARC is giving also has major support from the scripture, plus it does not have to be reinterpreted or to be carefully parsed to understand it.
+The view that IMARC is giving also has major support from the scripture, plus it does not have to be reinterpreted or to be carefully parsed to understand.
 In this area I would strongly suggest that we become as wise as serpents, and as harmless as doves.
 Let us be more careful in the areas of Bible Prophecy.
-Our goal is naturally in direct competition with the worlds.
-A world which Christ came to save, and a world that can not have victory over Church.
+Our goal is naturally in direct competition with the world.
+A world which Christ came to save, and a world that can not have victory over His Church.
 Are you taking the Gospel into the world and through the Gospel saving the souls of man?
-Are you planting enough seed so that the Spirit can send a harvest?
+Are you planting enough seed so that the Spirit can reap a harvest?

 Pastor Hartman has been in the ministry for thirty seven years.
 He graduated from the Institute of Christian Service of Bob Jones University.
 He also holds B.S. and M.S. degrees from Columbus State University and did post grad work at the same school.
 He has taught in the public school system for fifteen years, and is currently working with a small private academy.
 He has traveled once to Russia, three times to the Ukraine, twice to England in a humble effort to help the missionaries spread the Gospel of Christ.
 After resigning form his pastorate in 2005, he does supply work for other pastors in the community.
 While he is Independent Methodist, he is currently attending and working with a neat conservative United Methodist Church.
 If you wish to contact Pastor Hartman, about this article, please feel free to do so.